Carmelo And La La Anthony Split: Did He Get Another Woman Pregnant?

 “They have been fighting for about a year.
 The marriage has always been a rocky one, so this is no surprise.”

 Another strain in Carmelo and La La Anthony’s relationship has been his career.
-Carmelo’s future with the New York Knicks seems to be bleak, and just last week coach Phil Jackson revealed it was likely time for him to go.
-This means that Anthony will probably be traded to another team, and he’ll be forced to leave New York.
+Carmelo’s future with the New York Knicks seems to be bleak, and just last week, coach Phil Jackson revealed that it was likely time for him to go.
+This means Anthony will probably be traded to another team, and he’ll be forced to leave New York.

 “He is a player that would be better off somewhere else and using his talents somewhere where he can win or chase that championship,” Phil Jackson said in a press conference.
 “I just said, ‘We haven’t won here.
 You don’t want to end your career not winning’… we talked around that, but he likes it here in New York.”

-According to ESPN, Carmelo Anthony scored 17 points in the New York Knicks final game of the season against the Philadelphia 76ers.
-The Knicks won the game, but may have just lost Anthony.
-While Carmelo says he’s not sure if the game marked his last in a Knicks uniform, he did reveal that he’s committed to winning, and if the team is as well he would stay.
+According to ESPN, Carmelo Anthony scored 17 points in the New York Knicks’ final game of the season against the Philadelphia 76ers.
+The Knicks won the game but may have just lost Anthony.
+While Carmelo says he’s not sure if the game marked his last in a Knicks uniform, he did reveal that he’s committed to winning, and if the team is as well, he would stay.

 “If everybody’s committed to [winning], I’m committed to that too,” Anthony said.
 “I want to win, and hopefully everybody else has that same type of mindset.
 To be honest with you, I don’t know.
 I’ll know more in the upcoming weeks or so.
 I’m pretty sure the organization has an idea, a thought of what they want to do, how they want to do it.
 But at this point, it’s all on me.”

 While Carmelo Anthony may not know what the future holds for him in his marriage or his career, New York Knicks fans have made it clear they want Carmelo to stay in NYC.
-During the fourth quarter of the team’s final game the crowd began to chat, “We want Melo.”
+During the fourth quarter of the team’s final game, the crowd began to chant, “We want Melo.”
 Anthony admitted later that hearing the crowd rally behind him “felt good,” after being booed at times this season.

-“It’s been a while to sit there and hear that.”
+“It’s been a while to sit there and hear that,” he said.

 What are your thoughts on Carmelo Anthony and La La Anthony’s split and the rumors surrounding the NBA star?